10 Pieces of Wisdom for Those with Chronic Lyme

 Free speech and the power of Google can be the saving grace in getting better from chronic Lyme, but know how to filter through the information, use good judgement and make sense of it, use what you need and discard what you don’t, and never let the edge of the sword facing you get too close.

-6. A Lab Test Can Never Measure How You Feel
+6. A Lab Test Can Never Measure How You Feel or Determine Overall Progress

 In dealing with chronic Lyme disease, you’ll have your share of many lab tests, which can be huge is determining imbalances in your body, sometimes.
 With lab results, you can adjust your treatment accordingly, all in an effort to move yourself closer to good health and feeling good.